How To Provide Calcium To Turtles? [8 Sources]

 • Cuttlebones

-Well, a diet might work for most minerals but not for calcium.
-Turtles require both natural and supplements to avoid calcium deficiency.
+While a balanced diet covers most nutritional needs, it may not provide enough calcium.
+Turtles often require both natural sources and supplements to avoid calcium deficiency.

-In the following section, I am going to tell you I provide calcium to my turtles and all the potential sources I know,
+In the next section, I will share how I provide calcium to my turtles and discuss other potential calcium sources.

 1. Freshwater Feeder Fish